Sergiu-Silaghi/Analog-Interface-for-ADC-Input/README.md

 The final stage is a **precision rectifier**, designed to rectify the signal without the voltage drop associated with standard diode rectifiers.

 Main features:
-- Accurate rectification of low amplitude signals
+- Accurate rectification of signals
 - No significant diode threshold voltage error
 - Improved signal accuracy before ADC conversion